zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Other functions.md

 ## LEAST {#section_m1b_xz1_wdb .section}

-**Command format**:
+**Function definition**:

 ```
 least(var1, var2, ...)
 ```

-**Usage**:
+**Usage**:-

-Returns the least value in the input parameter.
+return the least value in input parameter.

 **Parameter description**:

-var1/var2: Its type can be Bigint, Double, Decimal, Datetime, or String type.
+var1/var2: Its type can be Bigint, Double, Decimal，Datetime or String type.
 If all values are NULL, return NULL.

-**Return value**:
+**Return Value**:

--   The least value in the input parameter.
-If the implicit conversion is not needed, return type is the same as input parameter type.
+-   The least value in input parameter; If the implicit conversion is not needed, return type is the same as input parameter type.
--   If implicit conversion is in input parameters:
+-   If implicit conversion is in input parameters,
-    -   For Double, Bigint and String type, convert them into Double type.
+    -   For Double, Bigint and String type, convert them to be Double type.
-    -   For String and Datetime type, convert them into Datetime type.
+    -   For ‘string’ type and ‘datetime’ type, convert them to be ‘datetime’ type.
-    -   Convert to Decimal type when Decimal type compares to Double, Bigint or String type.
+    -   Converts to Decimal type when Decimal type compares to Double, Bigint or String type.
-    -   Other implicit conversions are not allowed.
+    -   Other implicit conversion is not allowed.
 -   NULL is the least value.

 ## MAX\_PT {#section_yyf_d1b_wdb .section}

-**Command prompt**:
+**Function definition**:

 ```
 max_pt(table_full_name)
 ```

-**Usage**:
+**Usage**:-

-For a partitioned table, this function returns the maximum value of the level-one partition of the partitioned table, which is sorted alphabetically, and a corresponding data file exists for the partition.
+For a partitioned table, this function returns the maximum value of the level-one partition of the partitioned table, which is sorted alphabetically, and there is a corresponding data file for the partition.

 **Parameter description**:

-table\_full\_name: String type, specifies the name of table.
-To use this funtion, specify the name of project, for example: prj.src.
-You must have read permission on this table.
+table\_full\_name: String type, specifys the name of table, which must be with the name of project, for example: prj.src\).
+You must own read permission on this table.

-**Return value**:
+**Return Value**:

-Returns the value of the largest level-one partition.
+Return value: Returns the value of the largest level-one partition.

-**Example**:
+**The example is as follows**:

-Example: Suppose that ‘tbl’ is a partitioned table, all partitions of the table with data files are as follows:
+Example: Suppose that ‘tbl’ is a partitioned table, all partitions of the table are as follows, and there are data files:

 ```
 pt =‘20120901’